awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-windows-deploy-application.md

 1. In **Deployment group**, choose **HelloWorld\_DepGroup**

-1. In **Revision type**, choose **My application is stored in Amazon S3**, and then in **Revision location**, enter the location of the sample "Hello, World\!" application revision you previously uploaded to Amazon S3\.
+1. In **Revision type**, choose **My application is stored in Amazon S3**, and then in **Revision location**, enter the location of the sample Hello World application revision you previously uploaded to Amazon S3\.
 To get the location:

    1. Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.